HomeRUB / KGS • Currency

 About Russian Ruble

-The ruble or rouble is the official currency of the Russian Federation.
+The ruble or rouble is the official currency of Russia.
 Banknotes and coins are issued by the Central Bank of Russia, which is Russia's monetary authority independent of all other government bodies.

-The ruble is the second-oldest currency in continuous use and the first decimal currency.
-The ruble was the currency of the Russian Empire, which was replaced by the Soviet ruble during the Soviet Union.
-Following the dissolution of the Soviet Union, by 1992, the Soviet ruble was replaced in the Russian Federation by the Russian ruble at par.
-The Russian ruble then further continued to be used in 11 post-Soviet states, forming a "ruble zone" until 1993.
-The ruble was further redenominated with the new ISO 4217 code "RUB, 643" just preceding the 1998 financial crisis, and was exchanged at the rate of 1000 RUR = 1 RUB.
-Code "RUR, 810" was then excluded from both the ISO 4217 standard and the Russian currency classifier, but continues to be used for numbering bank accounts internally within Russia.
+The ruble is the second-oldest currency in continuous use, after pound sterling, as well as the first decimal currency.
+The ruble was the currency of the Russian Empire and later the Soviet Union, where it was known as the Soviet ruble.
+Following the dissolution of the Soviet Union in 1991, the Soviet ruble was replaced in Russia with the Russian ruble at par in the following year.
+The Russian ruble continued to be used in 11 post-Soviet states, forming a "ruble zone" until 1993.
+In 1998, the ruble was redenominated shortly before the 1998 financial crisis, at a rate of 1000 RUR = 1 RUB.

 The ruble is a free-floating currency and is subdivided into 100 kopecks which have fallen out of use due to inflation.
 In 2023, the digital ruble was introduced.
+The Russian ruble is also used as a de facto legal tender in Baikonur, Abkhazia and South Ossetia.
 WikipediaAbout Kyrgyz som

 The som is the currency of Kyrgyzstan.
 It is subdivided into 100 tıyın.
 Initially, only banknotes were issued, but coins were introduced in 2008.
 The currency features denominations ranging from 1 tıyın to 5000 som.